Inspection Reports for

 Findings

-The facility failed to follow-up with Resident 1's physician after a significant change in condition, resulting in a risk for delayed treatment and unwarranted physical complications.
-Documentation and interviews revealed inadequate communication with the on-call provider and lack of physician notification as required by facility policy.
+The facility failed to follow-up with Resident 1's physician after a significant change in condition, risking delayed treatment and physical complications.
+Documentation and interviews revealed inadequate communication with the physician and on-call services despite the resident's deteriorating status.

 Complaint Details